brian-peter-dickson/draft-dickson-dprive-dnst/README.md

 # Security Considerations

 The DNST record MUST be in a DNSSEC-signed zone.
 This ensures protection against downgrade attacks on the transport signaling.

+# IANA Considerations

+IANA is directed to add a new record to the DNS RRTYPES table to add the entry "DNST" with value "TBD", referencing this document.